JanGorman/jersey-passbook/README.md

 java -jar target/jersey-passbook-1.0.jar server service-configuration.yml
 ```

-There's also a Procfile for [foreman](https://github.com/ddollar/foreman "foreman"), if you prefer that, you can also just run
+There's also a Procfile for [foreman](https://github.com/ddollar/foreman "foreman"), if you prefer that.
+You can just run:

 ```
 foreman start